-Customers have come to expect a seamless, relevant and personalised experience across all channels of communication, so it’s important for businesses to deliver that to ensure customer loyalty and reduce churn.
+Customers have come to expect a seamless, relevant and personalized experience across all channels of communication, so it’s important for businesses to deliver that to ensure customer loyalty and reduce churn.

 Every customer is unique and, as such, retailers need to treat each one differently.
 Everything from the location of their office to their dietary restrictions will impact each person’s individual shopping habits and needs.
 A mother of five children living in the suburbs will have distinctly different shopping preferences from a single female living in a big city.

 For example, customer engagement solutions can help retailers identify those customers and distribute relevant offers and advertising to those customers around their move.
 Imagine you’ve just moved and finished unpacking your boxes, and you head out to check your new mailbox.
-You’re not expecting much, but you already have coupons from local retailers to stock up on some fresh items for your home.
+You’re not expecting much, but you already have some coupons to the local Bed Bath & Beyond® and Crate & Barrel®, to stock up on some fresh items for your home.

 An Omni channel strategy is a win-win for customers and retailers.
 The customers are happier and have a better customer experience because they’re receiving the applicable offers that they actually need, and retailers are equally satisfied as more of their offers hit the right mark – which means more money in their pockets.

 Turning Data into Dialogue

 Personalizing that global retail experience for your customer is key, but we know doing so isn’t easy.
 The growth in digital technologies and channels has meant that businesses have access to more customer data.
 But, it’s not just about the information you’ve collected, but what you do after you gain access to that rich data.
 What’s key is for retailers to capture that data, analyze it, and then turn that information into action to help them engage with that individual more personally and productively.